AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/grant-access.md

 ## Requirements {#requirements}

+* You need to be a member of **Business Owner** role in Cloud Manager.
-You need to have access to the Admin Console as well as be an administrator of your organization.
+* You need to have access to the Admin Console.

 ## Add the Front-End Developer as a User {#add-fed-user}